 Foster a Strong Relationship Between He and She

 First, pray for your husband daily and trust God to answer your requests.
 Pray for his well-being, that the Lord would ‘keep him from evil’ and give him blessing, wisdom, knowledge, spiritual maturity, purity, discretion, and guidance.
-Look for God’s answers to your prayers and thank Him for working in your attitude and your family’s attitude.
+Look for God’s answers to your prayers and thank Him for working in your cheap tramadol online no prescription attitude and your family’s attitude.

 Respecting your husband and treating him as a man (not a bad little boy) will go a long way to encouraging him in the right direction.
 Don’t criticize or in any way belittle your husband to your children.